 How to solve the issue: It’s a Microsoft Exchange Server’s SMTP error code.
-You should contact it to get more information: generally it’s due to a connection problem.
+Generally, it’s due to a connection problem.

 Meaning: The recipient’s server is not responding.

-How to solve the issue: There’s an issue with the user’s incoming server: yours will try again to contact it.
+How to solve the issue: There’s an issue with the user’s incoming server.
+Your server will try again to contact it.

 Meaning: The connection was dropped during the transmission.

 How to solve the issue: A typical network connection problem, probably due to your router: check it immediately.

 Meaning: The maximum hop count was exceeded for the message: an internal loop has occurred.

 How to solve the issue: Ask your SMTP provider to verify what has happened.

 Meaning: Your outgoing message timed out because of issues concerning the incoming server.

 How to solve the issue: This happens when you exceeded your server’s limit of recipients for a message.
 Try to send it again segmenting the list in different parts.